couldbewoese/mysite/content/project/NHGRI/index.md

 url_video: ""
 ---

 In the [Segre Lab](https://www.genome.gov/staff/Julie-Segre-PhD) at the NHGRI, I worked with *Candida auris* nanopore and RNA sequences from a US hospital outbreak to develop an in-house annotation pipeline for the fungus's genome that utilizes [Funannotate](https://github.com/nextgenusfs/funannotate).
-Annotation of the genome is a critical step in finding pathogenic features and differences between clades.
+Annotation of the genome is a critical step in finding pathogenic features and differences between clades/geographic outbreaks.
 I tested several training parameters and compared the outputs of my annotations to those made by NISC (NIH Intramural Sequencing Center) and available in NCBI's GenBank.
-This effort was possible through the invaluable guidance and support by [Diana Proctor](https://dmap02.github.io/personal-website/).
+This effort was made possible through invaluable guidance and support from [Diana Proctor](https://dmap02.github.io/personal-website/).

-I presented my findings to the Transnational and Functional Genomics Branch of the NHGRI and at the NIH summer poster session.
+I presented my findings to the [Translational and Functional Genomics Branch](https://www.genome.gov/about-nhgri/Division-of-Intramural-Research/Translational-Functional-Genomics-Branch#:~:text=The%20Translational%20and%20Functional%20Genomics,metagenomic%20basis%20of%20human%20disorders) of the NHGRI and at the NIH summer poster session.

 - [Poster](NHGRI.pdf)
 - [Annotation Code - Github](https://github.com/couldbewoese/funannotate_script.git)